-We have audited the accompanying statement of condition of the Federal Reserve Bank of Kansas City "FRB Kansas City" as of December 31, 2015, and the related statements of income and comprehensive income and changes in capital for the year then ended.
-We also have audited the FRB Kansas City's internal control over financial reporting as of December 31, 2015, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited the accompanying statements of condition of the Federal Reserve Bank of Kansas City ("FRB Kansas City") as of December 31, 2017 and 2016, and the related statements of operations and changes in capital for the years then ended.
+We also have audited the FRB Kansas City's internal control over financial reporting as of December 31, 2017, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The FRB Kansas City's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting.
-Our responsibility is to express an opinion on these financial statements and an opinion on the FRB Kansas City's internal control over financial reporting based on our audit.
-The accompanying financial statements of the FRB Kansas City as of December 31, 2014 and for the year then ended were audited by other auditors whose report thereon dated March 11, 2015, expressed an unmodified opinion on those financial statements and contained an emphasis of matter paragraph that described the FRB Kansas City's basis of accounting discussed in Note 3 to the 2014 financial statements.
+Our responsibility is to express an opinion on these financial statements and an opinion on the FRB Kansas City's internal control over financial reporting.

-We conducted our audit of the financial statements in accordance with the auditing standards of the Public Company Accounting Oversight Board (United States) ("PCAOB") and in accordance with auditing standards generally accepted in the United States of America.
-We conducted our audit of internal control over financial reporting in accordance with the auditing standards of the PCAOB and in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
-Our audit of the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We conducted our audits in accordance with the auditing standards of the Public Company Accounting Oversight Board (United States) and in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
+Our audits of the financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 Our audit of internal control over financial reporting included obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
-Our audit also included performing such other procedures as we considered necessary in the circumstances.
-We believe that our audit provides a reasonable basis for our opinion.
+Our audits also included performing such other procedures as we considered necessary in the circumstances.
+We believe that our audits provide a reasonable basis for our opinions.

 The FRB Kansas City's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the accounting principles established by the Board of Governors of the Federal Reserve System (the "Board") as described in Note 3 of the financial statements and as set forth in the Financial Accounting Manual for Federal Reserve Banks ("FAM").
-The FRB Kansas City's internal control over financial reporting includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the FRB Kansas City; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with the FAM, and that receipts and expenditures of the FRB Kansas City are being made only in accordance with authorizations of management and directors of the FRB Kansas City; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the FRB Kansas City's assets that could have a material effect on the financial statements.
+The FRB Kansas City's internal control over financial reporting includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the FRB Kansas City; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with the FAM, and that receipts and expenditures of the FRB Kansas City; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the FRB Kansas City's assets that could have a material effect on the financial statements.